solkimicreb/book_of_algorand/README.md

 ## Thank you for the attention

 I am a 100% percent sure that my hobby project won't fulfill its vision and produce a coherent story yet but I had fun making it and I hope I peaked some interest with it.
+You can follow the latest algo news and development updates on [their site](https://developer.algorand.org/).